- Organizational Development

 “Jill's challenging and insightful coaching was invaluable.
 She struck the balance between fostering professional development while integrating approaches that motivated me to address our organizational needs.
 Jill's on-going encouragement and guidance gave me the opportunity to feel comfortable stretching my leadership skills, embracing change and implementing sustainable programs.” —Kim McElroy, Director, Volunteer Engagement, North Bay Regional Health Centre

 “Jill's wealth of knowledge around volunteer engagement and all things volunteer is well known and respected.
 Her tenacity, contacts in the volunteer world, and understanding of the subject matter put her above the rest.
 Her terrific people skills create an individual who is a joy with which to work." —Marte Meyer, Vice President, 9Health Fair

 “It has been my pleasure to work with Jill Fixler this past year in changing the culture of our hospital Volunteer program.
 Jill was able to see our vision, our current environment, and what we needed to do to have a successful transition not only for our Volunteer department. but to get buy-in from hospital administration and management.
-We have created new volunteer assignments that require contemporary skill sets, and hospital staff are seeing volunteers value in a new light.
-We now have recruited a COO, Executive Directors, Social Workers, nurses, teachers, and financial experts to volunteer in new roles providing much needed support for the hospital staff on levels they had never imagined”. —Nancy Whyte, Director of Volunteer Services, Senior Services and Community Education, Presbyterian Intercommunity Hospital
+We have created new volunteer assignments that require contemporary skill sets, and hospital staff are seeing volunteers value in a new light. ” —Nancy Whyte, Director of Volunteer Services, Senior Services and Community Education, Presbyterian Intercommunity Hospital